HEIGVD-Course-PDI/pdi-lab-aloha/README.md

 Checklist
 ---------

-The last commit before the deadline we be considered as your solution.
+The last commit before the deadline will be considered as your solution.
 Make sure that you've completed the following tasks:

 - [ ] Answer all questions in the `Questions.md` file.
 - [ ] The Aloha model in `models/aloha.py` is complete and runs without errors.